USAFA-ECE/ece382/README.md

 - Open a terminal.
 - Navigate to the root folder and find requirements.txt
 - run `pip install -r requirements.txt`
-- I recommned using a virtual environment.
+- I recommend using a virtual environment.

 ### How to build and publish?
 - Run the following under the `docs` folder.